+Figure 3: Sparkfun RedBoard R3 [1]

-The RedBoard is a custom board combined with different features.
-It has the simplicity of the UNO's Optiboot bootloader, the stability of the FTDI and the R3 shield compatibility of Arduino UNO R3.
+The RedBoard (Figure 3) is a custom board combined with unique features.
+It has the simplicity of the UNO's Optiboot bootloader, the stability of the FTDI and the shield compatibility of Arduino UNO R3.
 The boards hardware consists of 14 digital I/O pins, 6 of these pins are equipped with PWM, 6 analog inputs, one serial port, SPI and external interrupts.
-Programming of the RedBoard is executed by using the Arduino IDE with a USB Mini-B cable and it can be powered by this cable or through the barrel jack.
+Programming of the RedBoard is executed by using the Arduino IDE with a USB Mini-B cable.
+It can be powered by this cable or through the barrel jack.
 The power regulator can handle voltages in the range from 7 to 15VDC.
 (Electronics u.d.)